knightsUCF/SpaceGame/marketing/readme.md

 # EASY MONEY

 Game developers are usually not very good at advertising, which is usually not within their skillset.
-But if we look at this with the perspect of: if we just write this blog post we will instantly generate a few thousand dollars of sales in the next few days -- that will be motivation enough to work on marketing and writing up these articles, or sending press kits out, or whatever else we can do advertise the game.
+But if we look at this from the perspective of: if we just write this blog post we will instantly generate a few thousand dollars of sales in the next few days -- that will be motivation enough to work on marketing and writing up these articles, or sending press kits out, or whatever else we can do advertise the game.